GreptimeTeam/docs/docs/reference/sql/range.md

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem'

 # RANGE QUERY

 Querying and aggregating data within a range of time is a common query pattern for time series data, such as the `Range selector` in `PromQL`.
 GreptimeDB supports Range queries in SQL, which is used to summarize time series data into time chunks and aggregate data on time chunks.
 As part of the `SELECT` statement, Range query can be flexibly combined with SQL to provide more powerful time series data query capabilities in SQL.